Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/References.md

 Gregory, J. (2015). *Counterparty Credit Risk and Credit Valuation Adjustment: A Continuing Challenge for Global Financial Markets* (2nd ed.).
 Wiley Finance.

 Hull, J. C. (2018). *Options, Futures, and Other Derivatives* (10th ed.).
-Pearson Education.

 Jarrow, R., & Turnbull, S. (1995).
-Pricing derivatives on financial securities subject to credit risk. *Journal of Finance, 50*(1), 53–85.
+Pricing derivatives on financial securities subject to credit risk.

 Merton, R. C. (1974).
-On the pricing of corporate debt: The risk structure of interest rates. *Journal of Finance, 29*(2), 449–470.
+On the pricing of corporate debt: The risk structure of interest rates.

 Pykhtin, M., & Zhu, S. (2006).
-A guide to modeling counterparty credit risk. *GARP Risk Review, 28*(5), 16–22.
+A guide to modeling counterparty credit risk.

 Saunders, A., & Allen, L. (2002). *Credit Risk Measurement: New Approaches to Value at Risk and Other Paradigms* (2nd ed.).
-Wiley-Finance.

 Vasicek, O. (1984).
 Credit valuation. *KMV Corporation Working Paper*.

 Zhang, D., Zhou, H., & Zhu, H. (2009).
-Explaining credit default swap spreads with the equity volatility and jump risks of individual firms. *Review of Financial Studies, 22*(12), 5099–5131.
+Explaining credit default swap spreads with the equity volatility and jump risks of individual firms.